A unique and viable approach to establishing local food self-reliance and building stronger communities.

 Attaching plastic:

-Detail of corner showing plastic wrapped around and attached on end-wall, and along 1 x 4 sill on side with Spring Lock and wiggle-wire.
+Detail of corner showing plastic wrapped around and attached on end-wall, and along 1 x 4 sill on side with spring lock/wiggle-wire.

 Plastic attached along sill.
-The nice thing about Spring Lock is that you can go back and stretch plastic to be taught and even (which we did after this picture was taken).
+The nice thing about this method is that you can go back and stretch plastic to be taut and even (which we did after this picture was taken).

 Skid-free ramp.